Fhixa/JetNinja/README.md

 # JetNinja

-JetNinja is a command-line interface (CLI) tool that automates the process of obtaining unlimited free trial accounts for all JetBrain IDEs.
+JetNinja is a command-line interface (CLI) tool that automates the process of obtaining unlimited free trial accounts for all JetBrains IDEs.
 With JetNinja, developers can effortlessly explore the extensive features and capabilities of JetBrain's suite of IDEs without any limitations.

 ## Features

-- **Unlimited Trial Access**: JetNinja provides developers with the ability to generate unlimited free trial accounts for all JetBrain IDEs.
+- **Unlimited Trial Access**: JetNinja provides developers with the ability to generate unlimited free trial accounts for all JetBrains IDEs.
 - **Streamlined CLI Interface**: Access JetNinja's features and functionality through a simple and intuitive command-line interface.
 - **Effortless Workflow**: JetNinja simplifies the process of creating trial accounts, saving you time and effort.